 Financial stress kills productivity

 When a financial emergency knocks on the door, it’s beneficial for an employee to receive support from their employer.
 Offering an instant wage access solution as an employee benefit can help workers address their unexpected financial problems so they can keep coming to work and performing at their best.

 By offering IWA to help workers overcome financial hurdles, companies can achieve highly motivated teams, higher job satisfaction and higher productivity levels.
-Further, unlike in-house employer advance programs, IWA employee benefit programs carry little to no cost or risk to the employer because the worker is allowed access only to what they have already earned.
+Further, unlike in-house employer advance programs, IWA employee benefit programs carry little to no risk to the employer because the worker is allowed access only to what they have already earned.
 If workers in need of immediate cash don’t have the advantage of emergency savings, using employee benefit IWA programs can save them from having to use predatory payday loan providers who woo cash-strapped employees and then charge them exorbitant interest rates.